beyarkay/masters-thesis/src/04_methodology.md

 \end{table}
 <!-- prettier-ignore-end -->

-The forward algorithm allows log-likelihood that a certain observation originated from the same distribution as that which a certain HMM to be obtained.
+The forward algorithm makes it possible to calculate the log-likelihood that a given observation originated from a given HMM.
 To make a class prediction for a certain observation, the forward algorithm is used to obtain the log-likelihood of that observation for each HMM.
 These 50 log-likelihoods are compared and the HMM providing the maximum log-likelihood is selected as the prediction for that observation.
 If the HMM trained on class 5 provided the maximum log-likelihood for a given observation, then the predicted class would be class 5.

 Significant problems were encountered while training the HMMs due to the number of observations of class 50.
 Training times for the class 50 HMM either